Tonyfu09/2023-24_OSWE_Note/README.md

 PortSwigger about blind XXE vulnerbilities - https://portswigger.net/web-security/xxe/blind  <br>

 ## Server Side Request Forgery (SSRF)
+SSRF is the type which the attack forcus the server send the web request the attack wants.

 ## Server Side Template Injection (SSTI)